rimutaka/posts/Covidpocalipse/covidpocalipse.md

 In the ideal world we all should be focused on *outcomes*.
 In reality, many office workers just put in "hours" because this is how the corporate machine has been designed.
 Enabling remote work is a unique opportunity to refocus on outcomes, or at least on outputs to begin with.
 It is a big [culture and mindset change](https://www.perdoo.com/the-ultimate-okr-guide).

-> What are your top 3 metrics used to calculate ones pay?
+> What are your top 3 metrics used to calculate one's pay?

-Usually you get what you pay for.
+Usually you get what you reward for.
 Don't expect a change just because someone works remotely.

 #### Innovation culture